xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 ```

 This query actually is not right for our purpose because it will not show
 the student who takes no course.
-This is because his "ID" will only appear
+This is because his `ID` will only appear
-in *student* table not in *takes* table.
+in `student` table not in `takes` table.
 If we do `natural join`, the value
-of "ID" will not equal (one is a number and the other is null), which will
+of `ID` will not equal (one is a number and the other is null), which will
 not show up in our final result set.
 Example in our case will be student Snow
-with "ID" 70557, who has not taken any course.
+with `ID` 70557, who has not taken any course.

 ```
 sqlite> select * from student natural join takes;